bgeesaman/lonimbus.com/_posts/2017-08-02-coreos-matchbox.md

 ---
 layout: post
 title:  "Installing Kubernetes on Baremetal via CoreOS Tectonic with Grub Booting"
-date:   2017-08-02 3:54:07
+date:   2017-08-02 3:54:07 -0500
+permalink: coreos-matchbox-baremetal-grub2
 categories: kubernetes coreos matchbox dnsmasq baremetal
 ---

-At work, we use [kube-aws](https://github.com/kubernetes-incubator/kube-aws) to deploy our [Kubernetes](https://kubernetes.io) clusters running on top of [Container Linux](https://coreos.com/os/docs/latest)inside of AWS.
+At work, we use [kube-aws](https://github.com/kubernetes-incubator/kube-aws) to deploy our [Kubernetes](https://kubernetes.io) clusters running on top of [Container Linux](https://coreos.com/os/docs/latest) inside of AWS.
 I wanted to be able try new things with Kubernetes in my personal lab without having to rack up huge AWS bills, so that means figuring out a good way to deploy Kubernetes to baremetal in the least painful way.
 I wanted to try [Tectonic](https://coreos.com/tectonic/) because it offers a simplified graphical installer, and that means I also need to install [Matchbox](https://coreos.com/matchbox/docs/latest) to support the baremetal provisioning aspects.

 After reading through the entire [Tectonic Installation Guide](https://coreos.com/tectonic/docs/latest/install/bare-metal/index.html), I realized that it doesn't cover some of the underlying OS provisioning components as they vary per environment.
 Since I don't have that infrastructure as I'm starting from scratch, I had to get that going before continuing the installation.
 Here's my summary of steps taken (including a custom dnsmasq container) to round out a full working guide.

 ## Architecture Overview
 My personal lab is a mixture of PCs, 1U servers, and Mac hardware.
 So, for this lab, I'm going to pick one of each to ensure the entire process would work on all my hardware.

-As per the installation guide, Tectonic needs three systems at a minimum.
+As per the [installation guide](https://coreos.com/tectonic/docs/latest/install/bare-metal/index.html), Tectonic needs three systems at a minimum.
 Here are my systems per role:

 1. Deployment/Provisioning system
  * ```deploy.lab``` -   ```172.22.10.2/24```